metamn/mr-ui/src/components/TextAroundCircle/TextAroundCircle.md

 # Text Around Circle

-Display a text like being wrapped around a circle.
+Displays a text like being wrapped around a circle.